clearwater/octopress/source/_posts/2012-11-08-controlling-an-adafruit-spi-oled-with-a-raspberry-pi.markdown

 command consists of a one-byte opcode (0x81) followed by a one-byte contrast value, so I was sending the first byte with D/C high, and pulling it low for the argument byte.
 Wrongo!
 That's not what they mean by _data_; __keep the D/C line high for all bytes in a command, and pull it low when blitting image data into the image memory buffer__.
-Simple.
+Simple as that.

 Platform
 --------